 FHSA Canada Transfers

-If you no longer need the money in your FHSA to buy a home, you can transfer the funds to an RRSP or a Registered Retirement Income Fund (RRIF) if you have contribution room in either of these accounts.
+If you no longer need the money in your FHSA to buy a home, you can transfer the funds to an RRSP or a Registered Retirement Income Fund (RRIF) on a tax-deferred basis.
+You are not required to have contribution room in these accounts.

 Is the FHSA Taxable?